Rappich/Weather_monitoring_group8/README.md

 ### Task 3: Data Availability Signaling
 - **Subtasks**:
-  - [ ] Implement flags to indicate when new data is available.
+  - [ ] Implement flags to indicate when new data is available, eg. dataReady = false;.
   - [ ] Write logic to reset flags after data is processed.

 ---